bananas-repos/aranea/crawler/documentation/install.md

 # Config

-Copy `config.default.txt` to `config.txt` and edit at least to match the database name and server settings.
+Copy `config.default.ini` to `config.ini` and edit at least to match the database name and server settings.

 Make sure the directory `storage` and `log` can be written.